 When your loved one can no longer care for themselves and live independently, you want to make sure you choose a nursing home that will meet all their needs and provide them with quality care.
 Trusting others to care for your elderly loved one can be a difficult thing to do.
 When looking for the perfect nursing home for your loved one, there are a number of things you should consider.

 When you place your loved one in a nursing home, you must be their advocate and make sure their needs are being met and that they are in a safe environment.
-Here are a list of things you should consider and questions you should ask that will help you detect any signs of improper care or negligence:
+Our Dallas personal injury lawyers have prepared this list of things you should consider and questions you should ask that will help you detect any signs of improper care or negligence:

 1. Is your loved one receiving the proper nutrition?
 Dining with your loved one will not only make their day, but it will also give you a chance to see if the food is of good quality and nutritious.
 Elderly people tend to lose their interest in eating, so make sure the food is visually stimulating as well.
 How flexible is the menu?
 Are the meals the same each week, or is there a variety of options for residents to choose from?